begeh/spacestagram/README.md

 # Spacestagram

-A React app that uses the NASA Image API to retrieve a group images to display in a feed.
+A React app that uses the NASA Image API to retrieve a group of images to display in a feed.
 User is also able to like each image.
 Deployed with Netlify at https://spacestagram-be.netlify.app/.

 ## Dependencies
 - NASA Image API